[Editor’s note: This story was previously published in September 2019. It has since been updated and republished.]

 Considering that solar power actually is gaining an increasing share of the U.S. market, in particular, it’s surprising that solar stocks including Canadian Solar (NASDAQ:CSIQ) actually haven’t done all that well.

-There are risks for CSIQ, in particular.
-“Commoditization” and price pressure could hit margins.
-Still, demand for CSIQ equipment is growing, the stock isn’t terribly highly valued, and it’s lagged of late while FSLR, in particular, has risen.
+There are risks for CSIQ, in particular. “commoditization” and price pressure could hit margins.
+Still, demand for CSIQ equipment is growing, and the stock isn’t terribly highly valued.

 Solar stocks are likely to stay choppy for a while, but CSIQ should have some room to run if it can get through the second half of the year.

 Superior Industries International (NYSE:SUP) is on the move again.
 Shipments of the company’s aluminum wheels hit a record last year and it’s starting to pay off.